 The American Welding Society (AWS) determines industry standards for welding and is recognized worldwide.
 The AWS Level I and Level II curriculum has been implemented in all welding classes.
 These changes will better prepare our students for AWS certification and expand their career prospects.

-You can work as a welder, fabricator, maintenance welder, MIG/TIG welder, inspector, manager, salesperson, engineer, pipefitter and much more.
+Graduates can work as a welder, fabricator, maintenance welder, MIG/TIG welder, inspector, manager, salesperson, engineer, pipefitter and more.
 Our alumni work at construction companies, manufacturing companies, small businesses and maintenance companies.